-TEVA: Is It Cheap Enough?
+Teva: Is It Cheap Enough?

 Over the last few months, we have reiterated a few times that we believe that today's market is risky.
 Valuations are expensive and political and economic risks are high.
 This situation requires extreme care and scrutiny into current and future positions.
 Unfortunately, not many stocks or industries are at fair value.

 One of the few sectors that has the potential to offer returns, in our opinion, is the pharmaceutical sector.
 Political claims sent pharma stocks into a tailspin.
 Both Clinton and elected President Trump repeatedly campaigned that they wanted to lower drug prices.
-In a recent Time interview Trump said "I am going to bring down drug prices… I don't like what's happened with drug prices."
+In a recent Time interview, Trump said "I am going to bring down drug prices… I don't like what's happened with drug prices."
 Do we know how he is going to do that?
 Obviously not.

 Trump says and tweets about a lot of things.
 It is difficult to speculate about what exactly will happen, but it is well known that politicians attract votes with promises they already know they can't maintain.
 A recent example is the Brexit campaign (many associated Trump with Brexit).
 Farage was the main promoter of Brexit.
 The leave campaign argued that leaving the EU would provide £350M/week in savings that could be redirected to the national health system.

 A few hours after "leave" won, Farage said that the NHS-savings claim was false and a mistake.
-Watch this funny video where he tries to explain the "misunderstanding".
+Watch this funny video where he tries to explain the "misunderstanding."
 The Trump campaign was similar to the Brexit campaign.
 Full of promises, no details and lots of propagandistic tweets.
-Despite these uncertainties, Trumps words have negatively impacted pharmaceutical companies' stock prices.
-The graph below shows that both pharmaceutical companies, even generics (light orange), have fallen 15/20% since the beginning of the year.
+Despite these uncertainties, Trump's words have negatively impacted pharmaceutical companies' stock prices.
+The graph below shows that both pharmaceutical companies, even generics (light orange), have fallen 15%-20% since the beginning of the year.

-We believe that Trump will make a lot of noise but won't implement many changes.
+We believe that Trump will make a lot of noise, but won't implement many changes.
 However, even if these changes materialize, the Pharma industry is not a unique blend of firms.
 Value and opportunities can be found in the generic segment.

 Why generics?

-First, the pharma sell-off is overdone (and generics are part of it).
+First, the pharma selloff is overdone (and generics are part of it).
 The main reason for the price fall of these stocks is political turmoil.
 As explained above, we believe that this is exaggerated.
 Second, the pharma industry is going to be supported by demographics.
 Everyone knows that the world population is aging, that the baby boomers are wealthy and retiring.
 They want to live longer and healthier and will spend money on medicine to do so.
 The following infographic from the United Nations summarizes what could happen over the next few decades.
 Pharma companies are going to benefit from these demographics.

-Third, even if Trump somehow does something to bring drug prices down, generics are actually cheaper compared to patented drugs, so why would a political party would be harsh on them?
-Eventually they will be incentivized, for example, with faster FDA approval.
+Third, even if Trump somehow does something to bring drug prices down, generics are actually cheaper compared to patented drugs, so why would a political party be harsh on them?
+Eventually, they will be incentivized, for example, with faster FDA approval.
 In his recently announced First 100 Days Action Plan, he said that: "Reforms will also include cutting the red tape at the FDA; there are over 4,000 drugs awaiting approval, and we especially want to speed the approval of life-saving medications."
 Generics are likely to benefit from this plan.
 The IMS and McKinsey forecast that the market for generics will grow from $206B in 2015 to $292B in 2020.

 Risks

 We believe that two main risks currently exist.
 First, a few days ago, U.S. Department of Justice filed charges in generic drug price-fixing probe.
-The U.S. Department of Justice accused two former generic pharmaceutical executives of colluding with other generic manufacturers to fix prices, the first criminal charges stemming from a two-year investigation.
-Companies in the congressional probe have since publicly disclosed that they have received subpoenas, including Mylan NV (NASDAQ:MYL), Allergan (NYSE:AGN), which later sold its generics business to Teva (NASDAQ:TEVA), Lannett (NYSEMKT:LCI), Impax Laboratories (NASDAQ:IPXL), Endo Pharmaceuticals, Sun Pharmaceutical Industries, Taro Pharmaceuticals Ltd and Mayne.
+The U.S. Department of Justice accused two former generic pharmaceutical executives of colluding with other generic manufacturers to fix prices - the first criminal charges stemming from a two-year investigation.
+Companies in the congressional probe have since publicly disclosed that they have received subpoenas, including Mylan NV (NASDAQ:MYL), Allergan (NYSE:AGN), which later sold its generics business to Teva (NASDAQ:TEVA), Lannett (NYSEMKT:LCI), Impax Laboratories (NASDAQ:IPXL), Endo International (NASDAQ:ENDP), Sun Pharmaceutical Industries (OTC:SMPQY), Taro Pharmaceutical Industries Ltd. (NYSE:TARO), and Mayne (OTCPK:MAYNF).
 This shows that generics are not immune from criticism and price discussions.
 However, in our opinion, they are safer because they might be the solution to the high-price problem.

 As noted by World Finance, according to the 2016 Generic Drug Savings report produced by the Generic Pharmaceutical Association (GPhA), nearly 3.9 billion of the 4.4 billion prescription drugs distributed in the US during 2015 were not brand name drugs, but instead the FDA-approved generic equivalent.
-GPhA noted that generic drugs represent 89 percent of prescriptions dispensed in the US, but make up only 27 percent of total drug costs.
+GPhA noted that generic drugs represent 89% of prescriptions dispensed in the US, but make up only 27% of total drug costs.
 This presented more than $227B in 2015 savings to the US healthcare system, and more than $1.46T of savings between 2006 and 2015.
 These numbers clearly show that promoting generics could be a way to reduce the American healthcare tax bill.
 Therefore, the market reaction is unjustifiably steep and the current prices offer interesting buying opportunities.

-Second, another risk is represented by the fact that generics are "commodity producers".
+Second, another risk is represented by the fact that generics are "commodity producers."
 When the product that a company is selling is no different from its competitors, the company faces pricing pressures and does not have much of a competitive advantage or pricing power.
 Therefore, we extensively surveyed the market and spotted two companies that we believe have a competitive edge: Akorn (NASDAQ:AKRX) and Teva .
 A few days ago, we discussed Akorn, today we present Teva.

 TEVA